Select Page

 For someone to use two years of separation with consent as a ground for divorce, the following criteria had to apply:

-• The parties must live separately for two years immediately before they petition for divorce.
+• The parties must have lived separately for two years immediately before petitioning for divorce.

-• Both parties must agree to the divorce.
+• Both parties had to agree to the divorce.

 5. Five years separation without consent.